 US Environmental Protection Agency Great Lakes Toxicology and Ecology Division (USEPA-GLTED) laboratory staff have been assigned to conduct a comparison between fish collected in the AOC and the reference location on the St. Louis River upstream of Cloquet.
 Fish collected in the SLRAOC and the reference area in 2013 and 2015 have been analyzed for PCBs.
 Drs.
 Joel Hoffman and Lawrence Burkhard (USEPA) have developed biota-sediment accumulation factor (BSAF) models for various fish species using whole fish and passive membrane devices to examine potential sediment sources of PCBs in fish tissue and developed a preliminary map of bioaccumulation spots for the AOC below the Fond du Lac dam.
 In 2021, a continuation of PCB work to address data gaps was undertaken by USEPA and WDNR.
 Sampling at 35 locations was completed in 2021.
-Analysis and re-evaluation of the model results will take place in 2022.
-This model has been used to identify areas that need additional investigations to inform remedial decisions at the Ponds behind Erie Pier and Munger Landing Sites.
-It will also be used to support BUI 1 removal, according to the PCB decision tree developed in 2020.
+Laboratory analysis of the fish tissue samples was completed in 2022.
+The model and corresponding report will not be finalized, however, until the laboratory results for the sediment samples are received, evaluated, and incorporated into the model, expected in 2023.
+At that time, the Technical Team will review the study and apply the 2020 PCB decision tree to determine next steps.